 Our current product, the Argus[®] II System, treats outer retinal degenerations, such as retinitis pigmentosa, which we refer to as RP.
 RP is a hereditary disease, affecting an estimated 1.5 million people worldwide including about 100,000 people in the United States, that causes a progressive degeneration of the light-sensitive cells of the retina, leading to significant visual impairment and ultimately blindness.
 The Argus II System is the only retinal prosthesis approved in the United States by the Food and Drug Administration (FDA), and was the first approved retinal prosthesis in the world.
-By restoring some useful vision in patients who otherwise have total sight loss, the Argus II System can provide benefits which include:
+By providing a useful form of artificial vision in patients who otherwise have total sight loss, the Argus II System can provide benefits which include: